Ça plane pour moi: Background

-"Ça plane pour moi" was conceived as a pastiche, a caricature of the punk movement.
-Lou Deprijck explained:
+"Ça plane pour moi" was written by Lou Deprijck and Yvan Lacomblez.
+It was conceived as a comic pastiche of the punk movement.
+Deprijck explained:

-The music was recorded by Mike Butcher (guitar), John Valcke (bass) and Bob Dartsch (drums), and the song was released as a B-side to "Pogo-Pogo", which was chosen to launch the solo career of Plastic Bertrand.
-However, following the success of the B-side, the sides were switched when the single was repressed.
-It took two hours to record "Ça plane pour moi" and "Pogo-Pogo".
+The music was recorded by Mike Butcher (guitar), John Valcke (bass guitar) and Bob Dartsch (drums), and the song was released as a B-side to "Pogo-Pogo", which was chosen to launch the solo career of Plastic Bertrand.
+However, following the success of "Ça plane pour moi", the two sides were switched when the single was re-pressed.
+The session to record both songs took only two hours.